SP C 4423

 This course examines adult learning theory and various learning styles.
 The course provides a model that is used to analyze life experience.

-This course examines is designed to provide students with experience involving major forms of technical communication used in professional fields.
+This course is designed to provide students with experience involving major forms of technical communication used in professional fields.
 This course will introduce students to the rhetorical principles as well as documentation practices necessary for writing and producing effective and professional communications, such as letters, reports, instructions, proposals and websites.

 Organizational Behavior I; Diagnosis & Planned Change